Professional Fighters League: Fighter signings

 In November 2020, two-time Olympic gold medalist and #2 pound-for-pound women's boxer Claressa Shields signed a three-year contract with the Professional Fighters League to compete in the women's lightweight division.
 Shields plans to compete in both boxing and MMA.
 In December 2020, former UFC lightweight champion Anthony Pettis joined the Professional Fighters League ahead of the 2021 regular season, departing from the UFC promotion where he fought for nearly a decade.

 In January 2023, YouTube influencer Jake Paul announced that he had signed a deal with the PFL to compete in their Super Fight division, which he helped launch.
 Though the terms of the deal were not disclosed, chairman Donn Davis confirmed it to be a multi-fight, multi-year agreement.
 As part of the deal Paul was named head of fighter advocacy, where he will promote PFL fighters and assist in recruitment, and was made a minority equity owner of the PFL brand.
 While sitting as a guest on the series The MMA Hour, Davis alluded to a 2024 Q4 PFL fight debut for Paul.
+Paul would depart the PFL without ever fighting for the promotion in January 2026 as his deal expired.

-In May 2023, former Glory welterweight champion Cedric Doumbè signed a contract with the Professional Fighters League and is expected to attend the PFL Europe Playoff in September 2023.
+In May 2023, former Glory welterweight champion Cedric Doumbè signed a contract with the Professional Fighters League and attended the PFL Europe Playoff in September 2023.
+He debuted against Jordan Zébo, winning the fight via knockout just nine seconds into the first round.

 After leaving the UFC in January 2023, former heavyweight champion Francis Ngannou joined the organization in May 2023, who CEO Peter Murray called their "number one signing" at the time.
 Ngannou’s agreement was characterized as a “strategic partnership” with the PFL, which gives him equity, a leadership role on the promotion’s advisory board, and allows him to pursue outside boxing fights.
 As part of the agreement Ngannou was also named chairman of PFL Africa.
 Ngannou is currently competing in the PFL’s Super Fight division, and faced Renan Ferreira in his first bout.
 He won the fight by knockout via ground punches in the first round.